 Photo by Grand Rapids Area Chamber of Commerce

-In an interview with the chamber, president and CEO of Jireh Metal Products, Michael Davenport – a 2017 ELEVATE participant – said that he was looking for an opportunity to learn from accomplished business people in the area.
+In an interview with the chamber, president and CEO of Jireh Metal Products, Michael Davenport – an ELEVATE participant – said that he was looking for an opportunity to learn from accomplished business people in the area.
 After more than a decade in the banking industry, Davenport had taken the reins of Jireh – a tier-one supplier to the automotive, furniture and hardware industries – two years prior.

 “ELEVATE was structured to focus on the core things we would look at as a business owner – everything from HR, negotiation, acquisition, and even your day to day interactions with clients,” Davenport explained.
 “I think one of the biggest impacts of the program was the bond created between me and my fellow participants.
 Hearing them articulate their challenges as business owners really resonated with me.
 It was great to leave the program knowing I had a solid group of local business owners I could call up any time I needed an outside opinion on an issue.”